iwasakims/htrace/htrace-hbase/README.md

 ----

 - showing timeline annotation in spans view.
-- showing parent-child relationhips in spans view.
+- showing parent-child relationships in spans view.
-- enableing to focus in/out specfic spans in trace.
+- enabling to focus in/out specific spans in trace.
 - limiting the traces shown in list based on time period.